seulba/CEG3006-Project-Group-8/README.md

 Based on our research, traffic accidents that caused injuries climbed by about 7% to 7,560 cases in 2025.
 Deaths from traffic accidents also rose from 139 cases in 2024 to 147 cases in 2025, showing a steady rise since 2022.
 In addition, red-light-running-related accidents rose by 27.1% from 2024 to 2025 (Sng, 2026).
 Based on this, the team evaluated and selected the targeted problem and user group.

 ### Options / Alternatives
-- Busy Junction
+- Busy Junction with Different Pedestrian Groups
 - Special Pedestrian Groups
-- Zebra Crossing
+- Zebra Crossing with Different Pedestrian Groups

 ### Evaluation Criteria
 - Relevance to the stated objective